Supported SSO identity providers

 Tailscale does not support sign-up with email addresses.
 By design, Tailscale is not an identity provider—there are no Tailscale passwords.

-Using an identity provider is not only more secure than email and password, but it allows us to automatically rotate connection encryption keys, follow security policies set by your team (e.g., MFA), and more.
+Using an identity provider is not only more secure than email and password, but it allows us to automatically rotate connection encryption keys, follow security policies set by your team (for example, MFA), and more.

 Tailscale supports two-factor and multi-factor authentication.